ow-mods/owml/docs/content/pages/guides/getting_started.md

 An IDE will help`provide the ability to create, edit, and build your mod.

-The recommended IDE for modding is [Visual Studio](), however, stuff like Rider and VSCode can also work.
+The recommended IDE for modding is [Visual Studio](https://visualstudio.microsoft.com/){ target="_blank" }, however, stuff like Rider and VSCode can also work.
 This tutorial will assume you're using Visual Studio.

 ## Installing Visual Studio

-Head to the [Visual Studio downloads page]() and select community 2022, after downloading and launching the installer, follow instructions until you reach this screen:
+Head to the [Visual Studio downloads page](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false){ target="_blank" } and select Community 2022, after downloading and launching the installer, follow instructions until you reach this screen:

 ![TODO: Installer Image]()